Unofficial Online Course for the TEAS®* Exam Review

 The Test of Essential Academic Skills, or TEAS® Test, is a standardized exam given to those who are interested in attending nursing school.
 Not all students who plan to attend nursing school will need to take it as it is not a requirement everywhere.

 The TEAS® Test consists of four sections: Reading, Mathematics, Science, and English and Language Usage.
 Not all sections have the same number of questions, and the test taker is not given the same amount of time for each section.
-The longest section is the English and Language Usage section with 55 questions in 65 minutes.
-The shortest section is the Science section with 30 questions in 38 minutes.
-The Reading section contains 40 questions in 50 minutes and the Mathematics section contains 45 questions in 56 minutes.
+The longest section is the Science section with 54 questions to be answered in 66 minutes.
+The shortest section is the English and Language Usage section with 34 questions to be answered in 34 minutes.
+The Reading section contains 48 questions to be answered in 58 minutes and the Mathematics section contains 34 questions to be answered in 51 minutes.

 Like many standardized tests, there is no passing score for the TEAS® Test.
 Each section is given a composite score, and subscores are given for categories of specific content.
 Of the four sections, the Reading and Mathematics sections are largely considered the most important.

 Because there is no established passing score, schools instead use the TEAS® Test score (along with the rest of one's application materials) to determine whether test takers will be granted admission to their program.
-Each school may have their own minimum requirements, although it is unlikely that they will share specific requirements with their applicants.
+Each school typically posts their minimum score requirements on their website.

 Many students elect to take the TEAS® Test around the same time they are applying to nursing school.
 However, students can also take the test well before they decide to apply.
 In some instances, nursing schools allow applicants to submit TEAS® scores that are up to four years old, but test takers should check with each of the schools they plan to apply to in order to determine whether each school honors that same time frame because some require scores that are more recent.
 Additionally, some test takers elect to retake the TEAS® Test either if they were unhappy with their first score or if they simply want to improve upon their first score to help improve their overall application package.
 Again, in this case, test takers should check with each individual school to find out whether they would be allowed to submit additional TEAS® scores.